-I am a Ph.D. candidate at the American studies department of the University of Potsdam where I hold a teaching position for literary and cultural studies classes.
-My dissertation project with the title “Help Yourself, So Help You Science” focuses on the dynamics of security narratives and affects in the context of biomedicine and biotechnology in U.S.-American literature and culture.
+Currently I hold a position as lecturer and research assistant at the University of Potsdam.
+My post-doctoral research project engages with the field of critical disaster studies and explores the role of narrative in constructing disasters.
+My dissertation project with the title “Help Yourself, So Help You Science” focused on the dynamics of security narratives and affects in the context of biomedicine and biotechnology in U.S.-American literature and culture.
+It turns to the intersection of biology, security, and identity, complicating the understanding of health and biology as leading paradigms influencing identity formation.
+It was published with the Title The Biosecurity Individual: A Cultural Critique of the Intersection between Health, Security, and Identity by transcript.
 I conducted part of the research as a Fulbright Scholar at the University of Washington, Seattle.
-The PhD project is a continuation of my longstanding interest in the study of biocultural phenomena and cultural theory.
-I studied American Studies and Spanish Philology, earning my M.A. in 2011 with the thesis “DeComposing the Self: Dying in American Literature,” for which I received the Hans-Jürgen-Bachorski-Preis from the University of Potsdam.
-I am member of the DFG research network, Cultural Performance in Transnational American Studies.
-In addition to my academic work I am a founding member of the Network for Intercultural Communication e.V., an association that attempted to build bridges between academia, politics, and art through a series of seminars and workshops, and (mobile) exhibitions.
+The PhD project was a continuation of my longstanding interest in the study of biocultural phenomena and cultural theory.
+I studied American Studies and Spanish Philology, earning my M.A. with the thesis “DeComposing the Self: Dying in American Literature,” for which I received the Hans-Jürgen-Bachorski-Preis from the University of Potsdam.
+My research focuses on transnational studies, biocultural studies, affect theory, performance studies, ecocriticism, and disaster narratives.

 “Death of the Other: Dying, Alterity, and Appropriation.”
 The Morbidity of Culture: Melancholy, Trauma, Illness and Dying in Literature and Film.
 Hrsg.
 Stephanie Siewert, Antonia Mehnert.
 Lang: Frankfurt am Main, 2012.
 119-138.